 Sparrows by Kwaja Ahmed Abbas draws the portrait of a man with a large and gaunt frame but a poor soul; a person hardened on the outside but deep within is still a kind person.
 It is a wonderful story where nature teaches man to behave himself.
 What human beings could not demonstrate nature’s tiny creation a happy sparrow-couple could effortlessly achieve this story is remarkable not just for its narration but also for its characterization of the infrahuman, yet ultra humane sparrows.
-This is a very moving story of sorrow and disappointment of a supposedly hard-hearted man.
+This is a very moving story of the sorrow and disappointment of a supposedly hard-hearted man.
 His transformation from utter cruelty to one of endearing love and compassion forms the lifeline of the narrative.

 The bird sparrow keeps appearing in literature and always with meaning.
 Some say it symbolizes vigilance, joy, creativity, and wisdom while others say it signifies love and kindness.
 However, the existence of these in Rahim’s life is highly questionable.
 The sparrows appear in the latter half of the story and take away the title.
 That’s because kindness is the one thing that never left Rahim.
 Just like the sparrows had built their nest in the corner of the hut and Rahim noticed it much later, sympathy had homed in a corner of Rahim’s heart and nobody noticed.